 Through discussions of these questions, students summarize what they have learned and are assessed through an exhibit and a 1600 word essay.

 TOK fosters self-awareness and critical thinking by getting students to look at knowledge critically, and consider the role it has not only in their culture but other cultures, and around the world.

 In this component, Students select a subject or topic of personal interest, formulate a research question, conduct comprehensive research, explore the subject matter, communicate their concepts effectively, and build a well-founded argument, which all culminates in a 4,000-word essay.

 The extended essay fosters self-awareness and critical thinking by getting students to look at knowledge critically, and consider the role it has not only in their culture but other cultures, and around the world.

 In the research process, develop skills in formulating an appropriate research question, gathering information, communicating their ideas and developing an argument, all of which are valuable skills they can use in their post-secondary education and careers.

 A well-rounded education allows students to not only grow academically but also develop emotionally and socially.

-A key aspect of the IB programme is that it goes beyond academics and teaching core subjects.
+A key aspect of the IB program is that it goes beyond academics and teaching core subjects.
 Students also gain soft skills like teamwork, critical thinking, problem-solving, empathy, and a global mindset.

-IB programmes also aim to create a more peaceful world and develop students who will develop into caring and empathetic adults.
-This is also demonstrated through the community engagement aspect of the programme where students have a sense of responsibility and citizenship.
+IB programs also aim to create a more peaceful world and develop students who will develop into caring and empathetic adults.
+This is also demonstrated through the community engagement aspect of the program where students have a sense of responsibility and citizenship.

 This develops students who can grow into well-rounded, talented, highly-skilled adults who are empathetic and caring, not only creating a positive impact in their lives but also the world around them.